Worm was right there with us

 I was loathe to give my undeveloped film to local developers, for fear some fifth columnist might use my tourist pictures as a source of intel about our base.
 Brian took several of the rolls I had on hand and held onto the photos for me till later.
 Many of the shots you see in this article were developed at Brian’s time and expense, for which I will ever be in his debt.

 The hallway outside my room, in front of the armory, where I ran into Army Capt Berry.
 We kept our magazines loaded in our pouches in our rooms but usually turned in our pistols, rifles, grenade launchers, and MGs.
-One night shots were fired outside–some said AT–our barracks.
+One night, shots were fired outside–some said AT–our barracks.
 We grabbed our gear, regardless of what we were wearing, and ran by the armory, where they were handing out rifles faster than Isham’s Hardware in Coffeyville when the Daltons were robbing the bank across the street.
 The armorers didn’t give you YOUR gun that time–just the closest one on the rack.
 Here, everybody is turning in after the incident.

 Kelly